Odhynn/Naerk/content/Characters/Jarl Bugril.md

 Bad health, cough

 > [!quote]
-> More proud of my doctor than my son
+> "More proud of my doctor than my son"